Chance to get star-struck by Chilean astronomers at Science Centre event

 The all-female team of panellists will share their experiences as well as initiatives that have been adopted to foster an inclusive, equal and diverse workplace in the field of astronomy, according to Prof Lim.
 "This is especially relevant in a multiracial nation like ours," he said.

-Mr Concha added: "Chile's natural laboratory to observe the universe is a matter where the interests of both scientific communities can converge."
+Mr Concha said: "Chile's natural laboratory to observe the universe is a matter where the interests of both scientific communities can converge."

-- The seminar is open to fully vaccinated individuals aged 12 years and older to attend in person at the Omni Theatre in the Science Centre Singapore and will cost $3 a ticket.
-The seminar can also be viewed via live stream at this website.
+• The seminar is open to fully vaccinated individuals aged 12 years and older to attend in person at the Omni Theatre in the Science Centre Singapore and will cost $3 a ticket.
+The seminar can also be viewed via live stream at for.edu.sg/chileanlivestream

-- More information can be found at this website or on the Facebook page of the Science Centre Observatory.
+• More information can be found at for.edu.sg/chileanastronomy or on the Facebook page of the Science Centre Observatory.